eron93br/eron93br/README.md

 # Always learning

-I’m currently learning more about machine learning techniques and data science applied to finance.
+- I’m currently learning more about machine learning techniques and data science applied to finance and 5G networks.

 # Research Projects